Refreshing the Calendar

 Refreshing with a URL or Custom Action

 You can also put the calendar into auto-refresh mode by using the URL ?kiosk=10#/ where "10" is "refresh the calendar every ten minutes."
+This can also be enabled in an action using the startKioskMode function.

 Refreshing a Found Set of Events in FileMaker